-Ray Davies was attending art school in England when he joined his younger brother Dave's band, the Ravens, in 1963.
-In short order Ray had taken over the group -- renamed the Kinks -- retaining bassist Pete Quaife and recruiting Mick Avory to play drums.
+Ray Davies was attending art school in England when he joined his younger brother Dave's band, The Ravens, in 1963.
+In short order Ray had taken over the group, renamed The Kinks, retaining bassist Pete Quaife and recruiting Mick Avory to play drums.
 With this lineup they secured a contract with Pye Records in 1964 and released a rendition of Little Richard's "Long Tall Sally", which failed to chart.
 A second effort, "You Do Something to Me" met a similar fate.
-The band's third release would alter their fortunes as "You Really Got Me" went to #1 in England and #7 in the U.S. The following year "All Day and All of the Night" and "Tired of Waiting for You" both reached the Top Ten in the U.S. and set a pattern for future releases of alternating tough rockers ("Who'll Be the Next in Line") and ballads ("Set Me Free").
+The band's third release would alter their fortunes as "You Really Got Me" went to #1 in England and #7 in the U.S. The following year "All Day and All of the Night" (#7) and "Tired of Waiting for You" (#6) both reached the Top Ten in the U.S. and set a pattern for future releases of alternating tough rockers and ballads with "Set Me Free" (#23) "Who'll Be the Next in Line" (#34).

-During their years of U.S. exile, Ray Davies became increasingly introspective; he later composed the first of many concept albums, "The Village Green Preservation Society" (1969), an LP of nostalgia for all the quaint English customs (such as virginity) that other bands were rebelling against.
-Dave Davies, who had been writing the occasional song for the Kinks almost from the beginning, had a solo hit in England with "Death of a Clown," actually a Kinks' song that he wrote and sang.
-More of Dave's singles followed ("Susannah's Still Alive," and "Lincoln County"), none of which repeated the success of "Clown."
+During their years of U.S. exile, Ray Davies became increasingly introspective.
+He later composed the first of many concept albums, "The Village Green Preservation Society" (1969), an LP of nostalgia for all the quaint English customs (such as virginity) that other bands were rebelling against.
+Dave Davies, who had been writing the occasional song for The Kinks almost from the beginning, had a solo hit in England with "Death of a Clown", actually a Kinks' song that he wrote and sang.
+More of Dave's singles followed ("Susannah's Still Alive" and "Lincoln County"), none of which repeated the success of "Death Of A Clown".
 A planned solo album was recorded, but released in drips and drabs years later on collections.
-The Kinks' next LP, "Arthur, or The Decline and Fall of the British Empire", was, along with the Who's "Tommy", an early rock opera, written for a British TV show that never aired.
+The Kinks' next LP, "Arthur, or The Decline and Fall of the British Empire", was, along with the Who's "Tommy", an early Rock opera, written for a British TV show that never aired.
 The Kinks' next concept album, "Lola Versus Powerman" and "The Moneygoround, Part One" (#35, 1970), was built around the story of trying to get a hit record.
-"Lola," was undoubtedly the first rock hit about a transvestite, and reached #9.
+"Lola" was undoubtedly the first Rock hit about a transvestite, and reached #9 in America.

 Beginning with "Word of Mouth", The Kinks once again fell on hard times.
-None of the band's subsequent albums, on Arista, MCA, and Columbia, sold well.
-But the Kinks, with ex-Argent drummer Bob Henrit in place of Avory, continued touring.
-In 1990, the band was inducted into the Rock and Roll Hall of Fame, and in 1993 the group undertook its first U.S. tour in more than three years to promote the LP "Phobia".
+None of the band's subsequent albums on Arista, MCA, and Columbia, sold well.
+But The Kinks, with ex-Argent drummer Bob Henrit in place of Mick Avory, continued touring.
+In 1990 the band was inducted into the Rock And Roll Hall Of Fame, and in 1993 the group undertook its first U.S. tour in more than three years to promote the LP "Phobia".
 The album's first single, "Hatred (A Duet)" poked fun at the longstanding antagonism between Ray and Dave Davies that has led both brothers to quit the band on more than one occasion. .